 if it did, the performance would be lower.

-Our outlook for the region remains robust, driven by attractive demographics, rising urbanization and levels of infrastructure investment, and a strong asset base in natural resources.
-While many emerging markets are undergoing a growth slowdown, many African and Middle Eastern markets are continuing to grow at high rates, driven by structural domestic demand.
+Our long-term outlook for the region remains favorable, driven by attractive demographics, rising urbanization and levels of infrastructure investment, and a strong asset base in natural resources.
+While many emerging countries are experiencing decelerating growth, many African and Middle Eastern markets continue to grow at high rates, driven by structural domestic demand.
 In the Middle East, we believe the major oil producers are in a strong position to weather the downturn in oil prices.
 In North Africa, the outlook is improving as countries in the region are net importers of oil and should benefit from lower oil prices.
 In sub-Saharan Africa, economic growth is underpinned by a young population.
 As for South Africa, we remain cautious given the weak consumer environment.
 As always, we would like to remind our investors that this fund can be extremely volatile and should represent only a small portion of a well-diversified portfolio.